 A Most Important Task (MIT) is a single task with an assigned due date that will take no more than one day to complete.
 You only have so much time and energy to get things done each day.
 Of all of the things that are on your to-do list right now, some of them are really important, and some of them really aren’t important.
 Figuring out your most important tasks for the day helps you prioritize.
+This is one of the most successful productivity systems to help you organize and streamline your work.

 Important tasks are tasks that you need to complete today or this week.
 You can think of important tasks as mini projects.
 They're usually larger and thus more important than other tasks, and they usually have specific deadlines and goals that need to be reached.